Arthurdw/dogehouse.py/docs/api.md

   Defaults to False.
 * `prefix` *(List of strings or a string, optional)*: The bot prefix.
 * `telemetry` *(telemetry object)*: The telemetry class that will be used.
 Defaults to None.
+* `commands` *(Protected dictionary, where the keys are strings, and the values are callbacks)*: A list of commands!
+The keys are the command call (every alias is seen as a separate command), and the values are the callback!

 #### `async` run(): :id=dogeclient-run